aramix/SpeechpadNodeAPI/README.md

 ### Creating configuration files for development and production

-This package depends on the config package for configuration To create a basic configuration do the following
+This package depends on the config package for configuration.

+To create a basic configuration do the following
 ```shell
 $ npm install config